 Authors: Emily Nagoski, PHD, and Amelia Nagoski, DMA

-Burnout.
-Many women in America have experienced it.
-What’s expected of women and what it’s really like to be a woman in today’s world are two very different things—and women exhaust themselves trying to close the gap.
-This groundbreaking book explains why women experience burnout differently than men and provides a simple, science-based plan to help women minimize stress, manage emotions, and live a more joyful life.
+Burnout: Many women in America have experienced it.
+What’s expected of women and what it’s like to be a woman are two very different things—and women exhaust themselves trying to close the gap.
+This book explains why women experience burnout differently than men and provides a simple, science-based plan to help minimize stress, manage emotions, and live a more joyful life.

 Author: Dr. Julie Smith

-Get ready for juicy secrets from a therapist's toolkit!
+Get ready for juicy secrets from a therapist's toolkit.
 "Why Has Nobody Told Me This Before" teaches readers how to strengthen and maintain their mental health, even in difficult times.
-You'll gain powerful coping techniques that you can use to stay resilient.
-Whether you want to manage anxiety, manage criticism, cope with depression, build self-confidence or learn to forgive yourself, this book is for you.
+You'll gain powerful coping techniques that you can use to stay resilient, manage anxiety criticism, cope with depression, build self-confidence, or learn to forgive yourself.

 Author: Brianna Wiest

-This global bestseller and social media phenomenon is a collection of author Brianna Wiest's most beloved pieces of writing.
+This global best-seller includes a collection of author Brianna Wiest's most beloved pieces of writing.
 You'll learn why you should pursue purpose over passion, embrace negative thinking, see the wisdom in daily routine, and become aware of the cognitive biases that are creating the way you see your life.
 Each essay will leave you thinking "This idea changed my life."

 Author: Steve Magness